CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/is-text/is-text-equal-block.md

 ---
-title: "Is Equal"
+title: "Is Text Equal"
-linkTitle: "Is Equal"
+linkTitle: "Is Text Equal"
 description: "Checks if a text is equal to another text."
 ---